 However, the keycaps are full-back now, and no longer translucent around the edges.
 Even so, the light still shines aggressively from underneath these keycaps.
-These keys are RGB backlit, with single-zone control through the Armory Crate app.
+These keys are white backlit.
 The illumination is uniform and bright enough at the maximum level.

 Furthermore, this is a fair typer, with alright feedback, quiet actuations, and 1.7 mm of key travel.

 The touchpad is fine as well and handled swipes and gestures smoothly.
 It’s a plastic surface and doesn’t feel that solid on this unit, as it rattles with firmer taps – I remember it being sturdier on the other TUF models reviewed recently, so perhaps this is an issue with this preview sample.

 As for biometrics, there are still none on this 2023 TUF model.

 This A16 is an AMD Advantage design and thus built on an all-AMD hardware platform, with AMD Ryzen zen4 processors and AMD Radeon dedicated graphics.